So, How to Train for Everest Base Camp Trek?

 - Ascend in small increments, hike higher and sleep in lower elevations

-- Trek with reputed trek operator or guide who can assist you in case of emergencies
+- Trek with a reputed trek operator or guide who can assist you in case of emergencies

 Even though it isn’t possible to practice or prepare for what you are going to face mentally in EBC trek, it is one of the most important factors for the success of the trip.
 The lengthy trek with some really tough days requires the right attitude and mental determination to make the trek a successful and enjoyable experience.